guidotiana/MonteGrappa/README.md

 =======================================================

-This file contains all the necessary information to compile and install Montegrappa v1.0.
+This file will help you to compile and install Montegrappa v1.0.

-The package contains two programs.
-The Monte Carlo engine "montegrappa" and "grappino", a tool to create the input files for montegrappa.
+The package contains two programs: the Monte Carlo engine "montegrappa" and "grappino", a tool to create the input files for montegrappa.